BigstoneDevelopment/datapack-wiki/standards.md

 - **Made By:** GameCobra
 - **Status:** Semistandard
 - **Location:** IMHEX at (3, 2) – OMHEX at (6, 2)
-- The Micro version of the HEX port.
+- The Medium version of the HEX port.

 # SECTION 2: NAMING SCHEME
 When sharing a component, try to stick to this format: